-This is the blog of Masud Khokhar, Head of Digital Innovation and Research Services at Lancaster University Library.
+This is the blog of Masud Khokhar, Assistant Director: Digital Innovation and Research Services at Lancaster University Library.

 I am a strategic and innovative Digital, IT, Research and Library leader who is passionate about Higher Education in general and the Library and IT sector in particular.
 I bring a unique mix of private and public sector experience, a strong technology and research background, strategy development expertise and a high level of emotional intelligence.
 10 years experience of working in HE sector, with last 3 years at senior management level.